vEnhance/web.evanchen.cc/input/mentors.md

   by years of firsthand experience, has already helped young minds worldwide, from top students in elite schools to those overcoming challenges in math.
-This proven method has guided International Mathematical Olympiad medalists, national and regional contest winners, top SAT scorers, and students striving for excellence in their school exams
+This proven method has guided International Mathematical Olympiad medalists, national and regional contest winners, top SAT scorers, and students striving for excellence in their school exams.

 # {{ hl("individuals", "Individuals") }}